 Venue operators have both legal obligations and a moral duty of care to those that work and visit their premises to take sufficient steps to ensure the safety of any person that may be affected by the venue's activities.
 In the case of something going wrong, case law has shown that the venue shares the primary responsibility for ensuring safety.

 In addition to LVR's industry leading laser safety assessment and consulting services that are used by many of the UK's largest and most high profile entertainment venues, we now offer a laser safety training course specifically addressing the needs of venue operators, providing them with the key knowledge to help fulfil their legal duties in protecting people at their workplace.

-We offer both a full day and half day Awareness Training Course for Lasers.
-Both course's have been designed to give venue managers an overview of current laser technology and techniques used to create effects, along with the unique hazards that laser light present, and the steps that need to be taken to avoid problems occurring, and what to do if an incident occurs.
+We offer a Half Day Awareness Training Course for Lasers.
+The course has been designed to give venue and event managers an overview of current laser technology and techniques used to create effects, along with the unique hazards that laser light present, and the steps that need to be taken to avoid problems occurring during the installation process, and what to do if an incident occurs.
 It covers existing guidance from the HSE and British Standards Institute, and how to ensure you are taking the necessary steps to comply with the Control of Artificial Optical Radiation at Work Regulations 2010.